West Palm Beach Car Accident Lawyer

 Texting and Driving Accident

-According to the National Highway Traffic Safety Administration (NHTSA), approximately 100,000 motor vehicle collisions are reported by police each year directly connected to fatigued driving.
+According to the National Highway Traffic Safety Administration (NHTSA), approximately 100,000 motor vehicle collisions are reported by police each year directly connected to fatigued or drowsy driving.
 In the state of Florida, fatigued drivers have continually threatened the safety of the roadways and highways in a variety of capacities.
 The fact of the matter is that a tired driver is a dangerous driver, so much so that when driving fatigued, a motorist is in the same mental state of that of a drunk driver.

 Comparing a person driving under the influence of drugs and/or alcohol to that of a fatigued driver may seem drastic, however, when looked at in regard to motor skill ability and mental awareness the comparison is spot-on.
 In Florida, those driver who choose travel when too tired to drive are not only placing themselves in danger, but also every other driver and passenger on the road.